bmesuere/PhD-thesis/chapter3.md

 The `unipept` command has several subcommands: `pept2lca`, `pept2taxa`, `pept2prot`, `taxa2lca` and `taxonomy`.
 Each of them corresponds to the equally named API call and has several options that are equivalent with the corresponding API parameters.
 A comprehensive description of these calls and parameters can be found in @sec:ch3-API of this chapter, examples of their usage can be found in the case studies in @sec:ch3-CS1 and @sec:ch3-CS2.

 ##### Input and output formats
 One of the benefits of using the command line tools is support for multiple input and output formats.
 All commands accept input from command line arguments, a file, or *standard input*.
 Output can be written to *standard output* or to a file.
 Where the API always uses json as output format, the command line tools offer support for json, xml and csv.
 Additionally, the `--select` option allows you to control which fields are returned.
 A list of fields can be specified by a comma-separated list, or by using multiple `--select` options.
-A `*` can be used as a wildcard for field names.
+The `*`-symbol can be used as a wildcard for field names.
 For example, `--select peptide,taxon*` will return the `peptide` field and all fields starting with `taxon`.

 The commands also support input (from any source) in fasta(-like) format.
-This format consists of a fasta header (a line starting with a `>`), followed by one or more lines containing, for example, one peptide each.
+This format consists of a fasta header (a line starting with a `>`-symbol), followed by one or more lines containing, for example, one peptide each.
 When this format is detected, the output will automatically include an extra information field in the output containing the corresponding fasta header.

 <div class="sourceCode"><pre class="sourceCode zsh"><code class="sourceCode zsh"><b>$</b> <span class="kw">cat</span> input.txt
 &gt; header 1